-The climate in Vanuatu is tropical, and offers around nine months of warm to hot rainy weather.
-The possibility of cyclones and three to four months of cooler, drier weather is characterised by incoming winds from the southeast.
+The climate in Vanuatu is tropical and offers around nine months of warm to hot rainy weather.
+The possibility of cyclones and three to four months of cooler, drier weather is characterized by incoming winds from the southeast.

 Vanuatu Travel Information

 Note – Travel to any destination may be adversely affected by conditions including (but not limited) to security, entry and exit requirements, health conditions, local laws and culture, natural disasters, and climate.
 Regardless of your destination, check your local travel advisory board or department for travel advice about that location when planning your trip and again shortly before you leave.